NPQ in Early Years Leadership

 Early-years education sets the stage for what will follow at primary and secondary school.
 If children are to grow into fulfilled, successful adults, it is absolutely vital that they receive the best, most nurturing early-years education possible.

-Our NPQEYL is designed to help early-years leaders plan and deliver a high-quality curriculum to support child development.
+Our NPQEYL courses are is designed to help early-years leaders plan and deliver a high-quality curriculum to support child development.
 You will have access to cutting-edge research, helping you to build a teaching culture based on what works.

 It will cover language and literacy approaches, personal, social and emotional development and behaviour management.
 And, in a sector where there is rarely enough cash to go around, you will learn to prioritise, allocate and manage resources for long-term sustainability.